mincong-h/mincong-h.github.io/_posts/2016-04-12-boolean-query-in-lucene.md

 date:   2016-04-12 21:34:00 +0100
 categories: [apache-lucene]
 tags:       [apache-lucene]
+excerpt:    >
+  Today, I created an example to demostrate how BooleanQuery works and two different ways to construct a boolean query, using default constructor and using query builder.
 redirect_from:
   - /apache-lucene/2016/04/12/boolean-query-in-lucene/
 ---

-Today, I created an example to demonstrate how `BooleanQuery` works and its two difference ways to construct a boolean query, using default constructor and using query builder.
+Today, I created an example to demonstrate how `BooleanQuery` works and two different ways to construct a boolean query, using default constructor and using query builder.
 The construction using default constructor has been deprecated after _Apache Lucene 5.3.0_ and deleted in _Apache Lucene 6.0.0_.
 So we should use `BooleanQuery.Builder` to build queries.